dart-archive/vm_service_drivers/dart/tool/service.md

   // The isolate has encountered a Dart language error in the program.
   LanguageError,

-  // The isolate has encounted an internal error.
+  // The isolate has encountered an internal error.
 These errors should be
   // reported as bugs.
   InternalError,